I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-isynthsinkdmus-render.md

 <p>None</p>

 ## -remarks
 <p>The port driver's synth-sink object calls this method when the miniport driver needs to render more wave data into the destination buffer.</p>

-<p>The port driver's synth-sink object calls this method when the miniport driver needs to render more wave data into the destination buffer.</p>

 ## -requirements